 Born in Argentina to Jewish parents, Dr. Glaser has traveled widely throughout the world.
 She speaks fluent Spanish, English, Portuguese, and Hebrew, and has a reading knowledge of French, Catalan and Ladino.Dr.
 Glaser is a member in good standing of the Association of Jewish Studies, the National Association of Professors of Hebrew, and the Evangelical Theological Society

-Dr. Hutchison brings outstanding ministry experience to the classroom, having served 22 years in youth, associate, interim, and senior pastor positions.
-He is the author of Thinking Right When Things Go Wrong - Biblical Wisdom for Facing Tough Times., and has also been published in Vital Apologetic Issues, Bibliotheca Sacra, Journal of Evangelical Theological Society, and Decision magazine.
+John Hutchison brings outstanding ministry experience to the classroom, having served 22 years in youth, associate, interim and senior pastor positions.
+He is the author of Thinking Right When Things Go Wrong — Biblical Wisdom for Facing Tough Times, and has also been published in Vital Apologetic Issues, Bibliotheca Sacra, Journal of Evangelical Theological Society and Decision magazine.
 Through clear exposition and good communication skills, his aim is to pass on to his students a love for God's Word, including its relevance and practicality for ministry today.
-Dr. Hutchison regularly leads study trips to Israel, and his greatest teaching strengths lie in the areas of biblical survey, Old Testament wisdom literature, and life of Christ.
+Hutchison regularly leads study trips to Israel, and his greatest teaching strengths lie in the areas of biblical survey, Old Testament wisdom literature and life of Christ.

-Dr. Way's passion is teaching the Old Testament in its ancient Near Eastern environment.
-His research interests include the book of Judges, Israelite religion/archaeology, Northwest Semitic inscriptions, and the fauna of the ancient Near East.
-He regularly presents at academic meetings and has been published in Ugarit-Forschungen, Journal for the Study of the Old Testament, Journal of Biblical Literature, Levant, and Dictionary of the Old Testament: Historical Books.
-Ever since his college days, Dr. Way has sensed God's calling to teach Bible (especially Old Testament) in a classroom setting and to mentor students who desire more of God in their lives.
+Kenneth Way's passion is teaching the Old Testament in its ancient Near Eastern environment.
+His research interests include Exodus, Judges, Ruth, Israelite religion/archaeology, Northwest Semitic inscriptions, and the fauna of the ancient Near East.
+He regularly presents at academic meetings and has been published in Ugarit-Forschungen, Journal for the Study of the Old Testament, Journal of Biblical Literature, Levant, and Journal of the Evangelical Theological Society.
+Ever since his college days, Way has sensed God's calling to teach Bible (especially Old Testament) in a classroom setting and to mentor students who desire more of God in their lives.

 Markus Zehnder grew up in Switzerland and is an ordained minister of the Reformed Church of Switzerland.
 After the completion of his doctorate, he moved to Jerusalem and then to Boston for postdoctoral studies at the Hebrew University of Jerusalem and at Harvard University.
 He has held teaching positions in Switzerland, Germany, Norway, and Belgium.
 He has a passion to connect the Bible both with personal and societal issues.
 Questions relating to migration are at the top of the list of his research interests.